-Their stomachs weren’t designed to handle processed food, so it’s important not to give them any human food, and to stick to an organic dog food.
+Their stomachs weren’t designed to handle processed food, so it’s important not to give them any human food, and to stick to organic dog food.

 How Much Exercise Does the Great Danebull Need?

 These dogs need a lot of exercise.
 You should plan to have them outside running around for at least an hour every day.
-Many of them actually prefer to stay outdoors instead of coming in the house.
+Many of them prefer to stay outdoors instead of coming in the house.

 This is perfectly okay, and as long as it is not excessively hot or cold, they’re usually happier this way.